jmmendelson/cse15l-lab-reports-old/lab3.md

                 not been found.
 If the CIA was reluctant to use the Predator, Black did not mention
 ```

 Let's say I want to find all lines that contain the word "if" even if its uppercase.
-Like before, you can use -i to ignore casess differences.
+Like before, you can use -i to ignore case differences so it includes lines that start with "If".

 ---